Florida's resilience tested as Milton death toll stands at 23

-The death toll from the storm was at 17 people as of Saturday morning, several of the victims from strong tornadoes that swept through the state ahead of the storm’s landfall.
+The death toll of Hurricane Milton stands at 22 as of Tuesday.
+Several of the victims were killed in strong tornadoes that swept through Florida ahead of the storm's landfall.

-The death toll from the storm was at least 17 people as of Saturday morning, several of the victims from strong tornadoes that swept through the state ahead of Milton's landfall.
-At least two were killed by falling trees; another by stepping on an active downed power line in the storm’s aftermath, officials said.
+The storm's death toll stands at 23 as of Tuesday.
+Several of the victims were killed in strong tornadoes that swept through the state ahead of Milton's landfall.
+At least two people were killed by falling trees, and another was fatally electrocuted after stepping on a downed power line.

-As residents in several communities survey and clean up the damage left behind on both coasts, widespread power outages were still adding to the woes.
-Tens of thousands of linemen have swarmed the state, restoring power to more than 2 million customers since Milton’s Wednesday landfall.
+As residents in several communities survey and clean up the damage left behind on both coasts of the Florida Peninsula, widespread power outages were still adding to the woes.
+Tens of thousands of linemen have swarmed the state, restoring power to more than 3 million customers since Milton’s landfall Wednesday.

-But that left roughly 1.5 million still without power Saturday morning, including about a million in the Tampa Bay-Sarasota area, which took the brunt of the storm’s winds and hit with downed trees and power lines.
+Roughly 1 million were still without power Sunday morning, including hundreds of thousands of outages in the Tampa Bay-Sarasota area, which took the brunt of the storm’s winds and hit with downed trees and power lines.
+Work to restore power has been nonstop, and as of Tuesday morning, about 200,000 outages remained statewide.

 HOW TO WATCH FOX WEATHER

 The outages have affected fuel distribution at ports around Tampa Bay, with reports of as many as 75% of gas stations closed or without fuel as of Friday.
-Florida Gov. Ron DeSantis said Saturday the state is working to get fuel to stations and is also setting up fuel depots in hard-hit areas that will provide 10 gallons of free fuel per person.
+Florida Gov. Ron DeSantis said Saturday the state was getting fuel to gas stations and has also set up fuel depots in hard-hit areas that are providing 10 gallons of free fuel per person.

 Hours before Hurricane Milton’s powerful eye wall even touched Florida’s western shores, the storm’s ferocious outer bands wreaked havoc across the central and southern peninsula, spawning a record-breaking tornado outbreak.

-Three Florida National Weather Service offices combined to issue 126 Tornado Warnings — a record for one day in Florida.
+Three National Weather Service offices in Florida issued a combined 126 Tornado Warnings – a record for one day in Florida.

 "These tornadoes were more energetic because Milton was starting the early stages of becoming a non-tropical system," FOX Weather Meteorologist Stephen Morgan said.

 He noted that ahead of Milton making landfall, the jet stream was injecting energy into the hurricane.
 Dry air was also present, which rose and twisted.
-Altogether, the elements were those often seen during a tornado outbreak in the spring.
+These elements are often seen during a spring tornado outbreak.

 RECORD FLOODING, SLOW-TO-RECEDE RIVERS STILL PLAGUE FLORIDA

-Dozens of tornadoes were reported though the exact count remains to be determined.
+Dozens of tornadoes were reported though the exact count is still being determined.
 At least four communities reported significant tornado-related damage.

 "The most impacted area is about a half-square-mile community made up of older modular homes that the tornado went through and just completely devastated it," St. Lucie County Sheriff Keith Pearson said Wednesday.
 "They're mangled there.
 There's people trapped underneath them."